 Children and youth should grow up with a family.
-Most children and teens who receive help through child welfare services are not removed from their homes.
+Most children and youth who receive help through child welfare services are not removed from their homes.
 Last year, nearly 70 percent of Colorado children and their families involved in an open child welfare case received services in their own homes.
 For the first time, Family First allows Colorado to use federal funding to serve these children and their families with treatment programs that are short-term, customized therapeutic support.
 Quality prevention services and strong federal, state and community collaborations are the foundation for Family First policies.
 Prevention services must be trauma-informed, evidence-based, approved, and subject to a well-designed and rigorous evaluation.
-Learn more about prevention services.